LGBTQ Alcohol Rehab | LGBTQ Rehab Centers

 • Potential childhood trauma.

-Alcohol and other drug use may provide brief respite from emotional turmoil, but it may perpetuate alcohol abuse and alcohol use disorders leading to undiagnosed and untreated problematic drinking.
+Alcohol and other drug use may provide a brief respite from emotional turmoil, but it may perpetuate alcohol abuse and alcohol use disorders leading to undiagnosed and untreated problematic drinking.

 Statistics on LGBTQ+ Community and Substance Use

 Substance use is a clear and present danger for many within the LGBTQ+ community.
-Research and statistics of prominent alcohol use shows a strong need for more rehabilitative services for alcohol use disorders within this social group.
+Research and statistics of prominent alcohol use show a strong need for more rehabilitative services for alcohol use disorders within this social group.
 Knowing the general statistics of alcohol use is a significant step for family and friends.

 • Approximately 38% of sexual minority adults 18 years and older report marijuana use.
 Only 16% of the overall adult population indicated marijuana use.